cockroachdb/docs/v22.1/performance-best-practices-overview.md

 ## Hot spots

-A *hot spot* is any location on the cluster, such as a range, receiving significantly more requests than another.
+A *hot spot* is any location on the cluster receiving significantly more requests than another.
 Hot spots can cause problems as requests increase.

 They commonly occur with transactions that operate on the **same range but different index keys**, which are limited by the overall hardware capacity of [the range leaseholder](architecture/overview.html#terms) node.

-Hot spots can occur when a range is indexed on a column of data that is sequential in nature (e.g., [an ordered sequence](sql-faqs.html#what-are-the-differences-between-uuid-sequences-and-unique_rowid), or a series of increasing, non-repeating [`TIMESTAMP`s](timestamp.html)), such that all incoming writes to the range will be the last (or first) item in the index and appended to the end of the range.
-As a result, the system cannot find a point in the range that evenly divides the traffic, and the range cannot benefit from [load-based splitting](load-based-splitting.html), creating a hot spot at the single range.
+A hot spot can occur on a range that is indexed on a column of data that is sequential in nature (e.g., [an ordered sequence](sql-faqs.html#what-are-the-differences-between-uuid-sequences-and-unique_rowid), or a series of increasing, non-repeating [`TIMESTAMP`s](timestamp.html)), such that all incoming writes to the range will be the last (or first) item in the index and appended to the end of the range.
+Because the system is unable to find a split point in the range that evenly divides the traffic, the range cannot benefit from [load-based splitting](load-based-splitting.html).
+This creates a hot spot at the single range.

 Read hot spots can occur if you perform lots of scans of an portion of a table index or a single key.